The dynamical degree of billiards in an algebraic curve: The Improved Dynamical Degree Bound

-For correspondences on arbitrary smooth varieties, the same type of inequality holds.
-The algebraic degree $\deg \phi$ generalizes to the spectral radius of the action of $\phi$ on homology or cohomology.
-In this section, we compute these upper bounds for the billiards correspondence $b$, proving our Theorem \ref{thm_main}.
-We prove our results first for general curves in Theorem \ref{thm_expensive_upper_bound}; then we pass to the space of all curves using basic properties of dynamical degrees.
+for a general curve $C$ of degree $d \geq 2$.
+In this section, we see that blowing up all the indeterminacy points of $b$ buys us a better bound.
+We prove our results first for general curves in Theorem \ref{thm_expensive_upper_bound}; then we pass to the space of all smooth curves.
+This proves our main result, Theorem \ref{thm_main}.
 As a bonus, we get a new proof of the complete integrability of billiards in an ellipse, also known as Poncelet's Porism (Corollary \ref{cor_poncelet}).

-To prove Theorem \ref{thm_main}, we work in a new model: the \emph{modified phase space} $P$, defined as the blowup of $C \times D$ at every scratch point (Definition \ref{def_mod_phase_space}).
-We believe that $P$ is an algebraically stable model for billiards on very general curves.
-Algebraic stability would imply sharpness in Theorem \ref{thm_main}, giving an exact computation of the dynamical degree.

-For contrast, we first calculate the bound that one gets from working on $C \times D$.
-We call this the \emph{cheap bound}, because the argument is short but not sharp.

 From now on, fix a general degree $d \geq 2$ curve $C$ in $\PP^2$.
-The generality assumptions we make about $C$ are as follows. \begin{enumerate} [label=(G\arabic*)] \item The curve $C$ is irreducible and reduced.
-In particular, it contains no lines. \item The curve $C$ is smooth. \item There are $d$ distinct points in $C \cap L_\infty$. \item The tangent direction at each point of $C_\infty$ is non-isotropic. \item Every isotropic tangent of $C$ is only tangent to $C$ at a single point, and this tangency is simple. \end{enumerate}
+The only generality assumptions we require are the following. \begin{enumerate} [label=(G\arabic*)] \item The curve $C$ is smooth (hence irreducible, reduced, and contains no lines). \item There are $d$ distinct points in $C \cap L_\infty$. \item The tangent slope at each point of $C_\infty$ is non-isotropic. \item Every isotropic tangent of $C$ is only tangent to $C$ at a single point, and this tangency is simple. \end{enumerate}

 Each condition above is open and holds for at least one degree $d$ curve, so they all hold generically.